Zone of Proximal Development

 The Zone of Proximal Development concept was launched by Soviet psychologist and social constructivist Lev Vygotsky.
 He defined the Zone of proximal development as the distance between the actual developmental level determined by independent problem-solving and the level of potential development determined by problem-solving under adult guidance or with more capable peers.
 Vygotsky conducted the study on the belief that assisting students in the zone of proximal development for any task will boost them to achieve the task.
-Moreover, to help a person move through the zone of proximal development, educators often encourage to focus mainly on three important aspects which help in the learning process-
+Moreover, to help a person move through the zone of proximal development, educators often encourage to focus mainly on three important aspects which help in the Learning Management System

 · The presence of any person who has knowledge and skills beyond the learner